-- Knowledge, Rationality and Understanding Cluster.
+- Knowledge, Values, and Rationality Cluster.

-- EC 314U is a required course for ECE students i.e. it is a departmental requirement.
+- EC 314U is a required course for ECE students i.e., it is a departmental requirement.
 This course is also a part of two UDC-s mentioned above.
 Using this fact, students can fulfill both the university requirement and the departmental requirement by choosing one of the above three clusters as their UDC.
 Whether they will be able to do so depends upon their choice of SINQ courses.
 In other words, if they have chosen a SINQ course that leads to one of the above-mentioned two clusters, they can avoid taking EC 314 separately from a UDC.

 - UDC and AL/SS courses can be taken for P/NP.
 This does not apply to EC 314U Private and Public Investment Analysis because this is a specific departmental requirement.
 Please remember that 25 of the last 45 credits must be taken for a letter grade (A-F).